But Wait...before contacting me...

 not.
 I won’t answer it if I’m talking to someone, busy doing something

 with my hands, or if I’m driving.
 However, if I know a call is coming,

 I’ll put on my earpiece and wait for the call…but I won’t have fun doing

-and etc. I am a multi-tasker, but using a cell phone and trying
+I am a multi-tasker, but using a cell phone and trying

 to handle groceries doesn’t work well for me.

 little about myself